mmaoga/bootcamp/ASSIGNMENT6.md

 ## Qn.1 Compose a program that creates a one-dimensional array a containing exactly 1000 integers, and then attempts to access a[1000].
 What happens when you run the program?

+	a) 1000
+	b) Value of the arrray at the start
+	c) value of the array at the end
+	d) indexing error

+	ANS.

 ## Qn.2 What is wrong with the following code fragment?

 		a = []
 		for i in range(10):
 		    a[i] = i * i

+	ANS.

 ## Qn.3 What does the following code fragment write?